vbacollective/wasabi/docs/ARCHITECTURE.md

 Result: "Hello from Wasabi"
 ```

-Wasabi accumulates fragments in the per-connection `FragmentBuffer` using
-`CopyMemory`.
-When the final FIN frame arrives, the complete payload is
-assembled and enqueued as a single message.
+Wasabi accumulates fragments in the per-connection `FragmentBuffer` using `CopyMemory`.
+When the final FIN frame arrives, the complete payload is assembled and enqueued as a single message.

 > [!NOTE]
-> The fragment buffer size defaults to 256KB and can be configured via
-> `WebSocketSetBufferSizes` before connecting.
-If a fragmented message
-> exceeds this limit, the connection is closed with `ERR_FRAGMENT_OVERFLOW`.
+> The fragment buffer starts at 256 KB and grows automatically as needed.
+The maximum size can be configured via `WebSocketSetBufferSizes` before connecting.
+If a fragmented message exceeds this limit, the connection is closed with `ERR_FRAGMENT_OVERFLOW`.

 ## Message Queues

-Each connection maintains two independent circular queues (ring buffers):
-one for text messages and one for binary messages.
+Each connection maintains two independent circular queues (ring buffers): one for text messages and one for binary messages.
+Both have a fixed capacity of 512 entries (`MSG_QUEUE_SIZE`).

 ### Structure